kkew3/care/README.md

 Introduction
 ------------

-`CARE` is a Python 3 utility to count the number of entities at the root of an archive.
+`care` is a Python 3 utility to count the number of entities at the root of an archive.
 For example, given the following archive file:

 	something.zip
 	|- folder1